othree/fetcher/README.md

 array(`[value, response]`).
 First element is the response value.
 Second element is consumed response object.
 The reason to use array is that, array form is easier to use ES6 destructor assign.

+There is one more method called `request`.
+Is the base of all other methods.
+Receive four arguments: `method`, `url`, `data` and `options`.
+The method is in string format.
+All uppercase characters.